-- Obemonstrate knowledge of an organisation's legislative, health and safety procedures, for engaging contractors to perform work on site. - Explain how to manage the use of contractors on site to ensure compliance with legislative and organisational health and safety requirements. - Monitoring of contracts. - Explain contractor health and performance review requirements. - Post contract review.
+- Demonstrate knowledge of an organisation's legislative, health and safety procedures, for engaging contractors to perform work on site. - Explain how to manage the use of contractors on site to ensure compliance with legislative and organisational health and safety requirements. - Monitoring of contracts. - Post contract review.